dotdc/grafana-dashboards-kubernetes/README.md

 ### Install with ArgoCD

-If you have ArgoCD, this will deploy the dashboards in ArgoCD's default project:
+If you are using ArgoCD, this will deploy the dashboards in the default project of ArgoCD:

 ```terminal
 kubectl apply -f argocd-app.yml